Rensselaer Polytechnic Institute: Baseball

-The Engineers baseball squad is perennially atop the Liberty League standings, and has seen 8 players move on to the professional ranks, including 4 players selected in the MLB draft.
+The Engineers baseball squad is perennially atop the Liberty League standings and has seen 8 players move on to the professional ranks, including 4 players selected in the MLB draft.
 The team is coached by Jason Falcon.
 The Engineers play their home games at the historic Robison Field.

 American football

 American rugby was played on campus in the late 1870s.
 Intercollegiate football begin as late as 1886 when an RPI team first played a Union College team on a leased field in West Troy (Watervliet).
 Since 1903, RPI and nearby Union have been rivals in football, making it the oldest such rivalry in the state.
 The teams have played for the Dutchman's Shoes since 1950.
-RPI Football had their most successful season in 2003, when they finished 11-2 and lost to St. Johns (Minn.) in the NCAA Division III semi final game.
+RPI Football had their most successful season in 2003, when they finished 11–2 and lost to St. Johns (Minn.) in the NCAA Division III semifinal game.

 Athletic facilities

 The Houston Field House is a 4,780‑seat multi-purpose arena located on the RPI campus.
 It opened in 1949 and is home to the RPI Engineers men's and women's ice hockey teams.
 The Field House was renovated starting in 2007 as part of the major campus improvement project to build the East Campus Athletic Village.
 The renovations included locker rooms upgrades, addition of a new weight room, and a new special reception room dedicated to Ned Harkness.
 Additionally, as part of the renovations through a government grant, solar panels were installed on the roof to supply power to the building.

-As part of the Rensselaer Plan, the Institute recently completed a major project to improve its athletic facilities with the East Campus Athletic Village.
+As part of the Rensselaer Plan, the institute recently completed a major project to improve its athletic facilities with the East Campus Athletic Village.
 The plan included construction of a new and much larger 4,842‑seat football stadium, a basketball arena with seating for 1,200, a new 50-meter pool, an indoor track and field complex, new tennis courts, new weight rooms and a new sports medicine center.
-The Institute broke ground on 26 August 2007, and construction of the first phase is expected to last two years.
+The institute broke ground on 26 August 2007, and construction of the first phase is expected to last two years.
 The estimated cost of the project is $78 million for phase one and $35–$45 million for phase two.
 Since the completion of the new stadium, the bleachers on the Class of '86 football field on the central campus have been removed and the field has become an open space.
 In the future the new space could be used for expansions of the academic buildings, but for now members of the campus planning team foresee a "historic landscape with different paths and access ways for students and vehicles alike".